cattsmall/karaoke-code-of-conduct/README.md

 - **Look up the lyrics first.** There’s a huge difference between enjoying a song by yourself and repeating its lyrics in front of your karaoke crew.
 - **Know when to stop.** Have you sang several songs in a row?
 Share the mic.
 Was that your third drink?
 Don't order a fourth.
 Karaoke is about fun.
 For everyone.
 - **Use good judgement when it comes to song choices.** Every karaoke crew has their own preferences regarding acceptable musical styles, artists, subjects, and SFW/NSFW levels.
 Make sure you agree on your limits together: for example, many karaoke-goers prefer not to sing songs by controversial artists.
-- **Check with the room before skipping a song** Don't skip stuff without asking, especially near the end.
+- **Check with the room before skipping a song.** Don't skip stuff without asking, especially near the end.
 The point of karaoke is to be happy.
 This makes people sad.

 ## Tips to make karaoke more fun for everyone